-Decentralized control design based on the linear quadratic regulator (LQR) optimization criteria has been previously explored by the authors to study the feasibility of utilizing wireless sensors as controllers for feedback structural control [10; 11].
-This paper investigates a different approach to the design of a decentralized control system based on \mathcal{H}{∞} control theory, which is known to offer excellent control performance when "worst-case" external disturbances are encountered.
-Due to the multiplicative property of the \mathcal{H}{∞} norm [12], \mathcal{H}{∞} control design is also convenient for representing modeling uncertainties (as is typical in most civil structures).
-Centralized \mathcal{H}{∞} controller implementation in the continuous-time domain for civil structural control has been extensively studied [13-19].
+Decentralized control design based on the linear quadratic regulator (LQR) optimization criteria has been previously explored by the authors to study the feasibility of utilizing wireless sensors as controllers for feedback structural control [12; 13].
+This paper investigates a different approach to the design of a decentralized control system based on

-Previous research illustrates the feasibility and effectiveness of centralized \mathcal{H}{∞} control for civil structures.
-It has been shown that when compared with traditional linear quadratic Gaussian (LQG) controllers, \mathcal{H}{∞} controllers can achieve either comparable or even superior performance [20; 21].
-However, decentralized \mathcal{H}{∞} controller design, either in the continuous time domain or discrete time domain, has rarely been explored by the community.
+\mathcal{H}{∞} control theory, which is known to offer excellent control performance when "worstcase" external disturbances are encountered.
+Due to the multiplicative property of the \mathcal{H}{∞} norm [14], \mathcal{H}{∞} control design can also consider modeling uncertainties (as is typical in most civil structures).
+Centralized \mathcal{H}{∞} controller implementation in the continuous-time domain for civil structural control has been extensively studied [15-21].
+When compared with traditional linear quadratic Gaussian (LQG) controllers, \mathcal{H}{∞} controllers can achieve either comparable or superior performance [22; 23].
+For example, it has been shown that \mathcal{H}{∞} control design may achieve better performance in attenuating transient vibrations of the structure [24].
+However, decentralized \mathcal{H}{∞} controller design, either in the continuous time domain or discrete time domain, has rarely been explored in structural control.

-One important feature of \mathcal{H}{∞} control is that the control solution can be formulated as an optimization problem with constraints expressed by linear matrix inequalities (LMI) [22].
+The \mathcal{H}{∞} control solution can be readily formulated as an optimization problem with constraints expressed in terms of linear matrix inequalities (LMI) [25].
 For such problems, sparsity patterns can be easily applied to the controller matrix variables.
 This property offers significant convenience for designing decentralized controllers, where certain sparsity patterns can be applied to the gain matrices consistent with certain desired feedback architecture.
-This paper present pilots studies investigating the feasibility of decentralized \mathcal{H}{∞} control that may be employed in large-scale structural control systems.
+This paper presents pilot studies investigating the feasibility of decentralized \mathcal{H}{∞} control that may be employed in large-scale structural control systems.
 More specifically, decentralized \mathcal{H}{∞} controller design is presented in both the continuous-time and discrete-time domains.
 Using properties of LMI, the decentralized \mathcal{H}{∞} control problem is converted into a convex optimization problem that can be conveniently solved using available mathematical packages.

-Numerical simulations are conducted to validate the performance of the proposed controller design.
+Numerical simulations are conducted to validate the performance of the decentralized \mathcal{H}{∞} controller design.
 In the first example, a 3-story structure is used to demonstrate the detailed procedure for the design of the decentralized \mathcal{H}{∞} controller.
-The control performance of decentralized \mathcal{H}{∞} controllers is then compared with the performance of decentralized LQR-based controllers [10; 11].
+The control performance of decentralized \mathcal{H}{∞} controllers is then compared with the performance of decentralized \mathcal{H}{∞} controllers [12; 13].
 In the second example, simulations of a 20-story benchmark structure are conducted to illustrate the efficacy of the decentralized \mathcal{H}{∞} control solution for large-scale civil structures.
 Different information feedback architectures and control sampling rates are employed so as to provide an in-depth study of the proposed approaches.
 Control performance using ideal actuators and large-capacity semi-active hydraulic (SHD) dampers are presented for the 20-story structure.
 Performance of the decentralized control system is compared with passive control cases where the SHD dampers are fixed at minimum or maximum damping settings.